braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/implementation_guide.md

 {% endtabs %}

 __Assign Custom Attribute__<br>
-Using the view subclass, after a user presses submit, pass the attribute with its corresponding selected value to Braze.
+Using the view subclass, after a user presses submit, pass the attribute with its corresponding selected value to Braze and dismiss the in-app message by calling `messageClickableView.performClick()`.

 {% tabs %}
 {% tab Kotlin %}